 The urgency ordinance is an interim basis while the City considers more permanent amendments to the existing short-term rental regulations.
 An urgency ordinance is effective for 45 days and may be extended up to two years.
 On December 19, 2019, the City Council extended the urgency ordinance for one year.
 On November 10, 2020, the City Council extended the urgency ordinance for a second year to November 18, 2021.

 - How long is my registration valid for?
-Registration is valid for one year from date of issuance and must be renewed annually along with a renewal fee of $52.
-Tax Certificate does not require renewal.
+Registration is valid for one year from date of issuance and must be renewed annually.

 - How do I renew my registration?
 A registration is renewed by paying the renewal fee to the Planning Department.
 There is no renewal form.

 - Do I need to renew my Transient Occupancy Tax (TOT) certificate?
 No, your tax certificate does not need to be renewed.

 - What is my registration's expiration date?
 The expiration date is noted on your approved registration.
 If you have misplaced your registration, you can contact the Planning Department to obtain a copy of your approval and to verify your expiration date.